 If you’ve been reading along, then you already know this: I am not a “big city” girl.
 Born and bred in Chicago, true, but finding my greatest moments of joy not in the cultural highlights of city life but rather wherever the beauty of the landscape calls.
 I don’t think I could ever get my fill of “countryside,” wherever it is to be found.

 And this: for me, it was never really about “getting to Santiago.”
 I enjoyed, throughout the trip, noting the kilometers walked per day, but I never really paid much attention to the “kilometers remaining” until I reached my destination.
 It was always “the journey” that interested me, the getting up every morning and heading out to see what was around the next corner or over the next hill.
-Usually no sooner did I hit the outskirts of a town–and sometimes it took only a minute or two to arrive at those outskirts–than a smile lit my face.
-(Though, truly, I was fascinated by any entry into tiny pueblos whose traversing took only a few minutes; the little towns brought variety to the day, along with stork nests in the church belfries, cafe con leche in the tiny bars, and a chance to have a small chat with the locals who watched us come and go and who wondered at the way of things, at how their towns had “come alive” again with the renewed interest in the ancient Camino.)
+Usually no sooner did I hit the outskirts of a town–and sometimes it took only a minute or two to walk from my overnight albergue to those outskirts–than a smile would light my face.
+(Though, truly, I was fascinated by any entry into tiny pueblos whose traversing took only a few minutes; the little towns brought variety to the day, along with stork nests in the church belfries, café con leche in the tiny bars, and a chance to have a small chat with the locals who watched us come and go and who wondered at the way of things, at how their towns had “come alive” again with the renewed interest in the ancient Camino.)